grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 Beside `BOT_INFO`, we also add a variable `BOT_TOKEN`, this is an environment variable that stores your bot token that is used to create your bot.

 You may notice that we just define the variable `BOT_TOKEN`, but didn't assign yet.
-Usually you need to store your environment variable in `wrangler.toml`, however, this is not safe in our case, since the bot token should be kept secrete.
+Usually you need to store your environment variable in `wrangler.toml`, however, this is not safe in our case, since the bot token should be kept secret.
-Cloudflare Workers provide us a safe way to store sensitive information like API keys and auth tokens in environment variable: [secrete](https://developers.cloudflare.com/workers/configuration/secrets/#secrets)!
+Cloudflare Workers provide us a safe way to store sensitive information like API keys and auth tokens in environment variable: [secrets](https://developers.cloudflare.com/workers/configuration/secrets/#secrets)!

 ::: tip
 secret values are not visible within Wrangler or Cloudflare dashboard after you define them.
 :::

-You can add secrete to your project by the following command:
+You can add a secret to your project by the following command:

 ```sh
 npx wrangler secret put BOT_TOKEN